tkuvandik/resful-booker/README.md

 - **mvn test :** It will run all the available features

-- **mvn test -Dcucumber.options="src/test/resources/Component_Tests/Delete_Booking.feature"** : You can specify the feature file by overriding the Dcucumber options
+- **mvn test -Dcucumber.options="src/test/resources/Component_Tests/Delete_Booking.feature"** : You can specify the feature file by overriding the DcucumberOptions

-- **mvn test -Dcucumber.options="--tags @StatusCode"** : You can specify the tag names those are in the feature files by overriding the Dcucumber options
+- **mvn test -Dcucumber.options="--tags @StatusCode"** : You can specify the tag names those are in the feature files by overriding the DcucumberOptions

-Following path will help you to specify the feature files or tags that need to be run by overriding the Dcucumber options:
+Following path will help you to specify the feature files or tags that need to be run by overriding the DcucumberOptions:

 - **src/main/test/java/com/billie/component/CucumberRun.java** : Click to run button, specified tests as below will be run